SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/contact-completed-log-a-call-activities-lastyear.md

 title: "Contact: Completed Log-a-Call Activities LastYear"
 category: "files-activities"
 operation: "Count"
-mode: "Scheduled"
+mode: "Invocable by Automation"
 ---

 **Description**

-> Counts the number of completed log-a-call activities for a contact over the past year.
-Was used to get an idea of how many times we were logging a call for a contact to gauge engagement and "high touch".
+> This recipe counts the number of completed log-a-call activities for a contact over the past year.
+Was used to get an idea of how many times users are logging a call for a contact to gauge engagement and "high touch".

 **Objects, Fields, Relationships**